 - Complications include heart and kidney disease, neuropathy, sexual and/or urinary problems, foot problems, and eye problems.

 - The prognosis for a person with this health condition is estimated to be a life expectancy of 10 years less than a person without diabetes.
-However, good blood sugar control and taking steps to prevent complications is shortening this gap and people with the condition are living longer than ever before.
+However, good blood sugar control and taking steps to prevent complications are shortening this gap, and people with the condition are living longer than ever before.
 It can be reversed with diligent attention to changing lifestyle behaviors.

 What is type 2 diabetes?

 Type 2 diabetes is the most common type of diabetes.
 It is a chronic condition in which blood glucose (sugar) can no longer be regulated.
 There are two reasons for this.
 First, the cells of the body become resistant to insulin (insulin resistant).
 Insulin works like a key to let glucose (blood sugar) move out of the blood and into the cells where it is used as fuel for energy.
 When the cells become insulin resistant, moving sugar into the cells requires more and more insulin, and too much sugar stays in the blood.
 Over time, if the cells require more and more insulin, the pancreas can't make enough insulin to keep up and begins to fail.

 What are the signs and symptoms of type 2 diabetes?

 This type of diabetes develops gradually, over years, so the signs and symptoms can seem subtle, and you might think it is something you "just have to live with."
 If you are overweight or obese, this is the major symptom, but not everyone will be overweight.
 In fact, weight loss can be a symptom.

 Other symptoms and signs include:

 What are the signs and symptoms of low blood sugar (hypoglycemia)?